How To Maximize Your Traffic With A Balanced Marketing Mix [Actionable Guide]

 Ask your network for support in distributing the content

-Depending on the project and the strength of your relationship, support will take different forms.
+Support will take different forms depending on the project and the strength of your relationship.
 A colleague might send an email to her list to promote your new project.
 Or you might ask for a backlink from a friend’s blog.
-To include this technique in your marketing mix regularly, make sure that you also proactively give back to your network (e.g. upvote great products on Product Hunt).
+To regularly include this technique in your marketing mix, make sure that you also proactively give back to your network (e.g., upvote great products on Product Hunt).

 Friday (Short Term Focus)

 Set up a $50 Facebook Ads campaign to boost distribution for the content you published this week.
-Since you are aiming to increase distribution for your content, this campaign could be a simple boost to a Facebook post linking to your campaign.
+Since you aim to increase distribution for your content, this campaign could simply boost a Facebook post linking to your campaign.

 There’s one critical element to marketing success that we haven’t covered so far.
 It is your skill as a marketer!
 To improve your results, it is vital to spend time and resources on improving your skills regularly.